 What if the Drunk Driver Did Not Have Insurance?
 Do I Still Have a Claim?

 Yes, it is still possible to have a claim even when the drunk driver did not have insurance.
 If the drunk driver was operating a car that he or she did not own, the owner of that vehicle may be liable for negligent entrustment of their vehicle to the drunk driver.
 Additionally, your own insurance company may have sold you insurance coverage to protect yourself when you were hurt by an uninsured driver.

-Yes!
-Most victims of drunk driving accidents experience significant anger and frustration after drunk driving crashes because it feels very intentional when someone chose to act dangerously and in disregard for those they were likely to harm.
-Simply put, humans tend to be more forgiving after honest mistakes.
-Hiring a lawyer can help victims of drunk driving crashes access resources that not only help manage these additional frustrations but also increase the overall value of their claim.
+Yes.
+Most victims of drunk driving accidents experience significant anger and frustration after drunk driving crashes because it feels very intentional when someone chose to act dangerously and with disregard for those they were likely to harm.
+Simply put, humans tend to be more forgiving after honest mistakes, and drinking and driving is not an honest mistake.

 What are Common Drunk Driving Accident Injuries?

 Some of the most common injuries from a drunk driving car crash include: